lakshmangiri/eventify/Notes.md

 * The logic for the front end is done for creating an event in the above function.
 To connect with the backend, we need a create a function named `createEvent` in the `event.action.ts`.
 * Once, the `createEvent` logic is added in the event.action.ts, we can try creating a event.
 Make sure you are logged in with the user.
 When you try to create a event, had an error stating user Id was undefined.
 Let's fix this.
 * Since we use clerk for login, we have to customize the session in the clerk.
 Go to `clerk dashboard->sessions->edit->`.
 There we have to expose our user meta data that is like first name, last name.
+* Then, we have to make sure we get the right user meta data (user id) in the create page.
+Once, that is been verified, the event form will now submit and will store the data in the Event collection in the DB.
+* Upon successful submission, it will take the user back to the Events detail page, unfortunately it is not created which we will start now.
+* In the events folder under `events->[id]`, we create a file named page.tsx, which will act as event details page.
+* Go to the Event action which has functions related to Event actions like Create, get, edit.
+As of now only create was defined, let's define action for `getEventById` to get individual events by Id.
+This will connect to the database and will get that event where we have passed the event Id.
+Write a populate function to run a query to get the data based on the user, category and then id.
+* Now, call the getEventById function in the EventDetailsPage to obtain the data.
+Once called, check in the console if the Event details are obtained.
+* Once, obtained, start with the UI for the Event details page.
+* Sometimes, next.js protects the app from rendering images from unknown sources.
+In order to fix this, the upload thing server must be added to `next.config.js` file.
+A reload is required in order to fix the next.js environment
+* Once the Event Id page UI is done, move to home page and start working on  Collection component. mainly the collection component will show all the list of events available.
+* Go to event action and create an another function named getAllEvents.
+Using this action get all the events and display in the Collection section.
+* All the available events are displayed using  `Card` component (shared component).
+All the information regarding the Events and which organizer created the event, to which category the event is associated, everything are displayed.
+* Additionally, some conditions are rendered in the Event card like, if it is free, they will be no amount displayed and will be shown free.
+If it has the same user logged in and event created the same user, then `Edit and Delete` button are shown, so that the User can Edit or Delete the Event.
+* For `Edit` the create component UI is reused.
+The Event information are fetched and displayed in the form, making it easier for the user to modify the contents that they wish too.
+* Once the Edit event is completed, we will move to make sure that the modified event is updated in the DB by writing the function for `Update` type. if the form type is `Update` and `onSubmit` function, the modified data are updated in the DB.